Reef Credit Scheme

 GreenCollar estimates that the market could be worth over 6 Million Reef Credits by 2030, making significant improvements to water quality in key catchments of the Great Barrier Reef protecting the future of this Australian and international icon and channelling significant resources to the farmers, graziers and rural Queensland.

 If you are interested in the possibility of undertaking a Reef Credit project or simply want to find out more about what is involved, please contact:

 Tristan Robertson – 0422 273 577

 Reef Fund, Investment, Grant Funding

 Who can undertake a project?

-Anyone who is a land owner or land manager may have the potential to undertake a Reef Credit project.
-To find out about your eligbility please contact GreenCollar.
+Anyone who is a landowner or land manager may have the potential to undertake a Reef Credit project.
+To find out about your eligibility please contact GreenCollar.

 Who administers the Reef Credits scheme?

 The Reef Credit Scheme is designed to operate similarly to other successful voluntary and compliance ecosystem services markets around the world.
 The administration of Reef Credits Scheme is overseen by an independent not-for-profit organisation with a skills-based board, Eco-Markets Australia.